vs666/Fortan/README.md

-# Fortan
+# Fortran
-This is a repository that introduces us to Fortan language and tries to implement some algorithms in Fortan.
+This is a repository that introduces us to Fortran language and tries to implement some algorithms in Fortan.

 ## Installation

- To install gfortan-9 compiler on bash :
+ To install gfortran-9 compiler on bash :

 ```bash
  sudo apt install gfortran-9